 - wrapping the response into an

-- convert the structure of the response
+Object - convert the structure of the response

 Error hooks

-.
+The error hooks are called when an Error is thrown during action calling.
+It receives the ctx and the err.
 It can handle the error and return another response (fallback) or throws further the error.

 Main usages: